Imaging stress tests take pictures of the heart while it is working hard. There are two kinds of imaging stress tests. One takes pictures

-An imaging stress test costs between $500 and $2,000.
-Since the tests can provide more information than routine stress tests, they may be worth it.
+An imaging stress test costs hundreds or thousands of dollars, depending on where it’s done.
+It can provide more information than a routine stress test, so it may be worth it.
 But if you don’t need one, why waste your money?
 The tests should be used only when they will help you and your doctor treat and manage your disease.

 When should you consider an imaging stress test?